shenchingtou/shenchingtou.github.io/_lgbtq/lgbtq-hk-quick-guide.md

 [Mr. Gay Hong Kong](https://twitter.com/MrGayHK)
 As the name suggests, this is a competition / beauty pageant that gets quite a bit of attention!

-As part of the [LGBTQ Glassdoor](https://lgbtqglassdoor.com) initiative, we gathered content from local Hong Kong LGBTQ individuals and allies to share.
-You can check out the videos on [Facebook](https://facebook.com/lgbtqglassdoor).

 [LGBTQ Secrets](https://www.facebook.com/LgbtqSecrets?ref=ts&fref=ts)
 This Facebook group is one of the ‘Secrets’ groups that releases anonymous commentary or anecdotes relating to the group topic (i.e. a university, school, etc.).
 In this case, it is a channel for individuals to voice out their experiences as LGBTQ individuals.
 Most of the posts are in Cantonese, but there are English ones too!